 My list ticking past

 It often happened in the planning process.
 I started off with the intention of going to one or two places, and suddenly the trip morphed into something much bigger.
-My friend Jessica was getting married in Malta (her husband is from there) in 2009, and while researching flights, I decided I didn’t want to go all the way to Europe and only go to Malta.
+A friend of mine was getting married in Malta (her husband is from there) in 2009, and while researching flights, I decided I didn’t want to go all the way to Europe and only go to Malta.
 I eventually decided on Dubrovnik, Croatia, which involved flying from Malta to Bari, Italy and boarding an overnight ferry to Dubrovnik.
 I spent about 4 days in Malta and one full day in Dubrovnik before I had to fly back to Atlanta.
 I know, crazy.

 In early 2010 I had a trip planned to Hong Kong and Australia.
 I was months away from my 30th birthday, and my final two continents were Asia and Australia/Oceania.
 Again while researching flights to get between Hong Kong and Australia, things got a little out of control.
 I discovered how much cheaper it would be to connect through either Kuala Lumpur or Singapore rather than book a non-stop flight.
 The temptation to visit these cities instead of just switching planes was too much.
 And I couldn’t even make myself pick one.